HDNonni/HeadStart/readme.md

         2. X should be 5 add the new ship's location to the ships array

         5. X should be 4.  test to see if the new ships locations collide with any existing ships locations

+    Event Handlers (callbacks / listeners)

+    window.onload to be sure page loaded before script runs

+asychronous code is code that is invoked later if and when an event occurs

+definitions
+Target - Hold object on  which the event occcurred, most often an element object

+Types - a string like 'click' or 'load' that tells what just happened

+timeStamp - When an event happened

+keyCode - what key user pressed

+clientX - how far side to side of browser window

+clientY - how far top to bottom of browser window

+touches - how many fingers touched the screen